This text is translated into Russian by google automatic human level neural machine.

 Please refer to the text in Russian as a source.

 More than 18 million Russians are below the poverty line

-The number of Russians below the poverty line has reached 18,5 million people.
+The number of Russians living below the poverty line has reached 18,5 million.
 Moreover, 70-80% of them are parents with children.
-Such data was voiced by Deputy Prime Minister Tatyana Golikova.
+Such data was announced by the Deputy Prime Minister of the Russian Federation Tatyana Golikova.